sjroma/rpsls/README.md

 ### To Do
 - [x] Get Javascript written so one can actually play the game
 - [ ] Make the code responsive so the game can be played on large, medium and small devices
-- [ ] Enhancement - allow choice of playing against the computer, or two players head to head
+- [ ] Possible enhancement - allow choice of playing against the computer, or two players head to head
   - [ ] If playing head to head, prompt for, and display, user's names

+#### Notes:
+* I was originally going to use font awesome icons but had a difficult time sizing them.
+Then I found a link to [convert font awesome to png](http://fa2png.io).
+So instead of calling FA, I genned the images I needed.

 ##### ~/freeCodeCamp/rpsls